Lukagritl/nextcord.py-ytdl-catbox-combined/README.md

 nextcord.py ytdl + catbox quick code

 This is only the code itself!

-The nextcord.py requirements and other things like the bot.run is not included
+The nextcord.py requirements and other things like the bot.run, prefix or bot-is-ready is not included